| Contents |

 and our working tree will be updated to show the files as they are in the main commit.

-In ye olden days, git checkout did a lot of things, and it still does.
-Because it does so much, the maintainers of Git have been trying to break some of that functionality into a new command, git switch.
+In ye olden days before git switch existed, there was a command to do all that stuff called git checkout. git checkout did a lot of things, and it still does.
+Because it does so much, the maintainers of Git have been trying to break some of that functionality into git switch and other commands.

-We could redo the previous section by using just git switch instead of git checkout.
+But let’s redo the previous section by using just git checkout instead of git switch.
 Let’s try:

 and it says: